merryt/tymerrycom/src/routes/work/att.md

 ### PROCESS

-I used both their strategic and experience focused approach, concentrating on identifying a visionary path forward to facilitate alignment as AT&T transition from theoretical to practical.
+I used both their strategic and experience focused approach, concentrating on identifying a visionary path forward to facilitate alignment as AT&T transitioned from theoretical to practical.
 The process, designed to be iterative, involved 62 interviews, split between customers, sales teams, and subject matter expert interviews.
 From kickoff to final presentation the full project lasted 3 months.
 It resulted in